fuhiragi/FlameHUDX/README.md

 ![banner](https://user-images.githubusercontent.com/102655447/169249226-c0392d07-4471-4713-866b-b114aeaa654a.png)

-An enhanced version of FlameHUD, for.. me.
-Yeah, this is for my personal use.
-I will not be doing any support if you encounter any issues.
+An enhanced version of FlameHUD, for..
+FlameHUD lovers.

+> This HUD is optimized for only 1366x768 fullscreen/no border windowed mode.
+If you want to help configuring on other resolutions, please contact me.

 # Installation
 Click on the code button and download it via .zip file, then bring the extracted folder to ../tf/custom.